stackanetes/kubernetes-entrypoint/README.md

 ## Latest features

 Extending functionality of kubernetes-entrypoint by adding an ability to specify dependencies in different namespaces.
-The new format for writing dependencies is `namespace:name`.
-To ensure backward compatibility if the dependency name is without colon, it behaves just like in previous versions so it assumes that dependecies are running at the same namespace as kubernetes-entrypoint.
+The new format for writing dependencies is `namespace:name`, with the exception of pod dependencies which us json.
+To ensure backward compatibility if the `namespace:` is omitted, it behaves just like in previous versions so it assumes that dependecies are running at the same namespace as kubernetes-entrypoint.
 This feature is not implemented for container, config and socket dependency because in such cases the different namespace is irrelevant.

 For instance:
 `